 There’s a lot to think about when preparing for a trip.
 One thing you probably don’t think about is your unoccupied home, which is subject to break-ins when you’re gone for a long period of time.

 That is, if you don’t take the necessary precautions.
 Keep the following tips in mind before before you head out for your next trip to ensure that your home is safe while you’re away.
 You’ll enjoy greater peace of mind knowing you prepped your home for optimal security.

 Your neighbors can be a helpful set of hands and eyes while you’re away on vacation.
 You don’t necessarily need someone to house sit, but it will be helpful to have someone check on your house periodically and keep eyes on your property.

 Specifically, ask your neighbor to grab the mail and pick up your newspapers while you’re away.
 Stacks of mail or a pile of newspapers is a sign that nobody’s home.
 If you plan to be gone for more than a week, ask your neighbor to put your trash cans out, as well.

 It can be easy to forget to lock doors and windows when you’re in a rush, but 32 percent of burglaries occur when a thief enters through an unlocked door.

-To make sure you don’t forget this in the morning rush to the airport, make a leaving-the-house checklist that includes all of the windows and doors you need to lock and the electronic items you need to unplug or turn off.
+To make sure you don’t forget this when you’re rushing to the airport, make a ‘leaving-the-house’ checklist that includes all of the windows and doors you need to lock and the electronic items you need to unplug or turn off.

 You can use timers to automate your interior and exterior lights to make it seem like someone is home.
 Set your inside lights to turn off and on at random intervals so if someone is casing your house, he or she won’t be able to nail down a timeline of when you’re home or away.
 Light timers are inexpensive and can also be used to automate other electronic devices reducing energy use all year long.